Andrew McCutchen Player Props: Pirates vs. Rays

 Rays Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Rays pitching staff ranks 14th in the league.

-- The Rays have a 3.10 team ERA that ranks first across all MLB pitching staffs.
+- The Rays' 3.03 team ERA ranks first among all MLB pitching staffs.

-- The Rays give up the fewest home runs in baseball (19 total, 0.7 per game).
+- Rays pitchers combine to allow the fewest home runs in baseball (19 total, 0.6 per game).

+- McClanahan (5-0) takes the mound for the Rays in his seventh start of the season.
+He has a 2.12 ERA in 34 2/3 innings pitched, with 42 strikeouts.

+- The lefty last pitched on Thursday against the Chicago White Sox, when he threw five innings, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.